apple/swift-async-algorithms/Guides/CombineLatest.md

 ### Naming

 Since the inherent behavior of `combineLatest(_:...)` combines the latest values from multiple streams into a tuple the naming is intended to be quite literal.
-There are precident terms of art in other frameworks and libraries (listed in the comparison second).
-Other naming takes the form of "withLatestFrom", this particular naming method was disregarded since the "with" prefix is often most associated with the passing of a closure and some sort of contextual concept; `withUnsafePointer` or `withUnsafeContinuation` are prime examples.
+There are precident terms of art in other frameworks and libraries (listed in the comparison section).
+Other naming takes the form of "withLatestFrom".
+This was disregarded since the "with" prefix is often most associated with the passing of a closure and some sort of contextual concept; `withUnsafePointer` or `withUnsafeContinuation` are prime examples.

 ### Comparison with other libraries